Discover the haunting history of the Potsdam Concentration Camp and learn about the atrocities committed during this dark period in human history.

 The Origins of Potsdam Concentration Camp

-Potsdam Concentration Camp, also known as the Potsdamer Schloss Kaserne, was established by the Nazis in 1933, shortly after Adolf Hitler came to power in Germany.
-The camp was located in Potsdam, a city close to Berlin, and was one of the earliest concentration camps in the country.
+Potsdam Concentration Camp, also referred to as the Potsdamer Schloss Kaserne was set up by the Nazis in 1933 just after Hitler very to power in Germany.
+The camp was in Potsdam, near Berlin and so it was one of the first concentration camps in Germany.

 Conditions Inside the Camp